mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 2. [Transaction Patterns - Transfer](./transaction-patterns-transfer.md) describes the transfer of funds at the instigation of a PISP.

 The API is used by the following different types of participant, as follows:
-  1. PISPs.
+  1. PISPs
-  2. DFSPs who offer services to their customer which allow the customer to access their account via one or more PISPs.
+  2. DFSPs who offer services to their customer which allow the customer to access their account via one or more PISPs
-  3. FIDO authorization servers.
+  3. Auth-Services
   4. The Mojaloop switch

 Each resource in the API definition is accompanied by a definition of the type(s) of participant allowed to access it.